-Last tax year, we saw an influx of issues surrounding tax refund agents.
+Last tax year, we saw an influx of issues

+surrounding tax refund agents.
 Although some are legitimate and upfront about fees, others charge high fees or make inflated and fraudulent claims.
-Some clients did not even know they had signed up to a refund agent.
-We were able to feed this back to HMRC, and were pleased that HMRC ran a consultation about this issue later that year.
+In some cases, clients did not even know they had signed up to a refund agent.
+We were able to feed this back to HMRC, and were pleased to see that HMRC ran a consultation about this very issue later that year.